 The original inlet, known as the Indian River Inlet, existed nearly 2 miles north of the present inlet, near Pepper Park on North Hutchinson Island.

 For more info: Check out visitstluciefla.com or stop by the Seven Gables House Visitor Center, a century-old home operated by the St. Lucie County Chamber of Commerce that provides tours and information.

 The area has natural attractions at literally every turn, as you travel along Hutchinson Island with the Atlantic Ocean to the east and Indian River to the west.
-For a more up-close view of the waterfront, snorkel in Pepper Park, pitch your tent along the beach at Jetty Park in Cape Canaveral or catch some rays on the northern part of Hutchinson Island.
+For a more up-close view of the waterfront, snorkel in Pepper Park, pitch your tent along the Fort Pierce Inlet at Jetty Park.

 Fort Pierce Inlet State Park is the ideal place to fish, swim, and snorkel.
 At the west end of the Marsh Rabbit Run Trail, visitors can climb an observation tower for a bird's-eye-view of the Indian River and the island.